martyroque/nucleux/README.md

 ## Description

-Nucleus leverages on two software architecture patterns:
+Nucleux leverages on two software architecture patterns:

 - IoC Container pattern (a.k.a.
 DI Container) to manage store instantiation, dependency injection and lifecycle.
 - The publisher-subscriber pattern to implement values within the stores that any JavaScript context (including React components) can subscribe and publish to.